64kramsystem/personal_notes/rust.md

 ### Slices

-Slices are immutable references, so the ownership needs to be considered:
+Slices can refer to arrays and strings.
+They are immutable references, so the ownership needs to be considered:

 ```rust
 {